dustin/influxer/README.md

 `...` contains

     measurement "mname" [tag1="tagv"]
+    "field1" <- "/json/path" auto
+    "field2" <- "/json/path2"
+    "field3" <- "/json/path3" int

 Both `"mname"` and `"tagv"` can use `$` topic vars and tags may be omitted if you don't want any.

-After your measurement declaration, we have specific field extractors in the form of:
+After your measurement declaration, we have one or more specific field extractors in the form of:

-    "fieldname" <- "/json/path" parser
+    "fieldname" <- "/json/path" auto

-`parser` is optional (`auto` is the default).
+`auto` may be omitted or replaced with any other simple value parser.

 [mqtt]: https://mqtt.org
 [influxdb]: https://www.influxdata.com